InnerSourceCommons/ispo-working-group/docs/slides/innersource-summit.md

 <!-- Slide 18: Specific Action: DO THIS ONE THING RIGHT NOW

-Attend the ISPO working group meeting on November 20th at 8 AM, or join us for the next one two weeks later.
+Attend the ISPO working group meeting on November 20th at 8 AM.

 -->